Differentially Private Substring and Document Counting with Near-Optimal Error: Counting with Pure Differential Privacy

-In the following, let $\candidatetrie$ be the trie of a set $\candidates$ fulfilling the properties of Lemma~\ref{lem:pruning}.
-Note that the number of nodes in $\candidatetrie$ is bounded by the total length of strings in $\candidates$, which is $n^2\ell^4$.
-In the following, let $|\candidatetrie|$ denote the number of nodes in $\candidatetrie$.
-A \emph{heavy path decomposition} of a tree $T$ is defined as follows.
+We now pair these properties with the well-known \emph{heavy path decomposition} of a tree $T$, defined as follows.
 Every edge is either \emph{light} or \emph{heavy}.
-There is exactly one heavy edge outgoing from every node except the leaves, defined as the edge to the child with the largest subtree (i.e., the subtree containing most nodes).
-Ties are broken arbitrarily.
+There is exactly one heavy edge outgoing from every node except the leaves, defined as the edge to the child whose subtree contains the most nodes; ties are broken arbitrarily.
 The longest \emph{heavy path} is obtained by following the heavy edges from the root of $T$ to a leaf: note that all edges hanging off this path are light.
 The other heavy paths are obtained by recursively decomposing all subtrees hanging off a heavy path.
 We call the topmost node of a heavy path (i.e., the only node of the path which is not reached by a heavy edge) its \emph{root}.
-The heavy path decomposition of a tree with $N$ nodes can be constructed in $O(N)$ time and has the following important property: \begin{lemma}[Sleator and Tarjan~\cite{SLEATOR1983362}] Given a tree $T$ with $N$ nodes and a heavy path decomposition of $T$, any root-to-leaf path in $T$ contains at most $\lceil\log N\rceil$ light edges. \end{lemma}
+The heavy path decomposition of a tree with $N$ nodes can be constructed in $O(N)$ time and has the following important property~\cite{SLEATOR1983362}: \begin{lemma} Given a tree $T$ with $N$ nodes and a heavy path decomposition of $T$, any root-to-leaf path in $T$ contains at most $\lfloor\log N\rfloor$ light edges. \end{lemma}